Carglglz/upydev/_DOCS/Documentation.md

 ### kbi

-To send CTRL-C signal to stop an ongoing (for/while) loop, to be able to acces repl again
+To send CTRL-C signal to stop an ongoing (for/while) loop, to be able to access repl again

 ```
 $ upydev kbi